thejano/laravel-filterable/README.md

 ```
 <br>

-3. Locally, through passing as a parameter to `fliterable()` scope of your model.
+3. Passing as a parameter to `fliterable()` scope of your model.
 The scope accepts 3 parameters
 ```php
 public function scopeFilterable(Builder $builder, $request = null, $filterableClass = null, $filters = []): Builder
 ```